publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch49/m__us_usc_t16_s2904.md

     (b) __Effect of approval of plans__

-    If the Secretary approves the conservation plan of any State under subsection (a) of this section—
+    If the Secretary approves the conservation plan of any State under subsection (a)—

         (1) that portion of such plan that pertains to wildlife conservation shall be deemed to be an approved plan for purposes of [section 6(a)(1) of the Act of September 2, 1937][/us/act/1937-09-02/s6/a/1] ([16 U.S.C.
 669e(a)(1)][/us/usc/t16/s669e/a/1]), commonly referred to as the Pittman-Robertson Wildlife Restoration Act \[[16 U.S.C.
 669][/us/usc/t16/s669] et seq.\]; and